7 Key Ways to Save on the Average Cost of a Basement Remodel

 Former art and design instructor Christine Bartsch holds an MFA in creative writing from Spalding University.
 Launching her writing career in 2007, Christine has crafted interior design content for companies including USA Today and Houzz.

-Now, it’s just a matter of budgeting.
-The average cost of a basement remodel can run you anywhere from $5,000 to $70,000.
-That’s quite a range… and definitely no small chunk of change.
-But your costs will vary depending on how much work your basement needs, the size of your space, and your vision for transforming it.
-And done right, this project will make your house more marketable.
+The average cost of a basement remodel ranges from $12,027 to $34,531.
+The exact expenses will vary depending on the amount of work your basement needs, the size of your space, and your vision for transforming it.
+When done right, this project will make your house more marketable.

 “A properly finished basement definitely adds value,” advises Christine Marchesiello, a top-selling real estate agent located in the Albany, NY area.
 “When done legally, it’s an affordable way to add value to your home because it increases the square footage without all the work required to put an addition on the home.
 The space is already there, you just have to install sheetrock, add flooring, paint, and a little décor and design.”